GiGurra/heisenberg/README.md

 ## Compatibility
 * Json (e.g. json4s, ..)
 * Schemaless NoSql databases (e.g. mongodb, couchbase, ..)
-* Any Key-Value store, really..
+* Any Key-Value data, really..
   * currently anything that can be viewed as Map[String, Any]